 Change Display Language in Ubuntu: A Step-by-Step Guide

-You change the display language in Ubuntu Linux to customize the operating system’s text and interface to your preferred language.
+You change your Ubuntu display language by adjusting settings within the operating system, which alters all visible text and interface elements to your preferred language.

 How to change your display language in Ubuntu Linux

-In the Settings app, click on Region & Language tile.
+In the Settings app, click on the Region & Language tile.

-Select the Language tile in the System Settings -> Region & Language settings pane.
+Select the Language tile within the System Settings > Region & Language settings pane.

-When you click the Language tile, a pop-up window should open.
+When you click the Language tile, a pop-up window should appear.

-This will take you back to the Region & Language settings panel.
-There, click Manage Installed Languages, as highlighted below.
+This returns you to the Region & Language settings panel.
+From there, click Manage Installed Languages, as highlighted below.

-When prompted to install support to install additional languages, click Install.
+When prompted to install support for additional languages, click Install.

-Once additional languages are installed, you can change your default language from the previous screen.
+With additional languages installed, you can change your default language back on the previous screen.

-Some translations may be incomplete, and specific applications may not support your language.
+Keep in mind that some translations might be incomplete, and certain applications may not fully support your chosen language.

 That should do it!
 You can now close the settings app.